Cyril Tenison White

-Cyril Tenison ("C.T.")
-White (17 August 1890 – 15 August 1950) was an Australian botanist.
+Cyril Tenison White (17 August 1890 – 15 August 1950) was an Australian botanist.

 Early life

-White was born in Brisbane to Henry White, a trade broker, and Louisa nee Bailey.
+White was born in Brisbane, Queensland, to Henry White, a trade broker, and Louisa (nee Bailey).
 He attended school at South Brisbane State School, and was appointed pupil-assistant to the Colonial Botanist of Queensland in 1905, a position previously held by his grandfather on his mother's side, Frederick Manson Bailey.
 White also succeeded his uncle, John Frederick Bailey, in becoming Queensland's Government Botanist in 1917.

 Personal life

 White married Henrietta Duncan Clark, a field naturalist and avid hiker, at South Brisbane on 21 October 1921.
 They married in Baptist tradition.

 Career

 As the Government Botanist, White aided farmers and naturalists in identifying noxious weeds and evaluating native species for pastures and fodder.
 Between 1915 and 1926, he worked on a 42-part series on weeds which appeared in the Queensland Agricultural Journal.
 His books, An Elementary Textbook of Australian Forest Botany (1922) and Principles of Botany for Queensland Farmers (1938) were used as the textbooks for courses in forestry that he held at University of Queensland.
 In 1921–1927, he authored a 41-part series on Queensland trees.
-Also, he co-wrote a 12-part, illustrated series on eucalyptuses with William D. Francis which appeared in Queensland Naturalist in 1924–1934.
+Also, he co-wrote a 12-part, illustrated series on eucalyptuses with William Douglas Francis which appeared in Queensland Naturalist in 1924–1934.